ChrisO98/Capstone_GOPHR_ROS/README.md

 # Capstone_GOPHR
-Texas A&M - Senior Capstone code of the mobile robot GOPHR (Ground Operating Patient Helper Robot).
+Texas A&M - Senior capstone project code of the mobile robot GOPHR (Ground Operating Patient Helper Robot).

-This repository handles the top portion of GOPHR; The bottom portion of GOPHR (chassis) was handled by my teammates.
+This repository contains the top portion of GOPHR code; The bottom portion of GOPHR (chassis) was handled by my teammates.

 GOPHR's ROS files.
 These files were used on a Raspberry Pi 4 4gb running Ubuntu 20.04 LTS with a installment of Ubuntu Desktop using tasksel and LightDM, and ROS Noetic.